fenago/spark-dev3600/DEV360/Lab_3.md

 **Note:**
 - Answers and solutions can be found in the files which are already opened in jupyertLab editor.
-Copy and paste the solution in the terminal(s) running spark-shell(Scala) or pyspark(Python).
+Copy and paste the solution in the terminal(s) after running command `spark-shell` (for Scala) or `pyspark` (for Python).
-- Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+- Spark Labs (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

-All Notebooks are present in `work/spark-dev3600` folder.
+All labs are present in `work/spark-dev3600` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab3`